spogburn/spogburn.github.io/_portfolio/content_strategy.md

 ## Process

+### Role

+I was one member of a team of four UX researchers.
+I conducted preliminary interviews with the product owner, a content audit of the site, and ran and analyzed the card sort activity.

 ### Hypothesis development
-I conducted an initial interview with the League's director and website designer.
+We conducted an initial interview with the League's director and web designer.
 Through this we determined the primary users of the site were coaches, parents and riders.
 The director and designer believed the primary issue for users was finding information they needed to successfully participate in the league.

-Other team members conducted preliminary structured interviews with users to learn more about how they typically used the site and what their main goals were when using the site.
+Other team members conducted structured interviews with users to learn more about how they typically used the site and what their main goals were when using the site.

 These interviews confirmed that users were having difficulty accessing information, that the site was challenging to use on mobile, and that users most often were looking for information related to upcoming races.